Novigrad

 About Novigrad

-Set on the western coast of Istria, Novigrad is a refined seaside town where history, gastronomy, and a relaxed Mediterranean lifestyle come together.
-Smaller and calmer than nearby Poreč or Rovinj, Novigrad charms with its preserved old town, elegant marina, and strong culinary reputation.
+Set on the western coast of Istria, Novigrad is a refined seaside town where history, gastronomy and a relaxed Mediterranean lifestyle come together.
+Smaller and calmer than nearby Poreč or Rovinj, Novigrad charms with its preserved old town, elegant marina and strong culinary reputation.

 History of Novigrad

-From a Roman settlement known as Neapolis to a fortified Venetian town, Novigrad's history stretches across centuries and is still visible in the walls, towers, and streets of its historic core.
+From a Roman settlement known as Neapolis to a fortified Venetian town, Novigrad's history stretches across centuries and is still visible in the walls, towers and streets of its historic core.

 From Roman Settlement to Medieval Town

 The roots of Novigrad stretch back to Roman times, when it was known as Neapolis.
-Over centuries, it developed into a fortified medieval town, shaped by Byzantine and later Venetian rule.
+Over the centuries, it developed into a fortified medieval town, shaped by Byzantine and later Venetian rule.
 Its strategic coastal position made it an important maritime and administrative centre, and much of its historic core — including sections of city walls and towers — remains well preserved today.

 Fishing and salt production once formed the backbone of Novigrad's economy.
 While tourism has since taken a leading role, the town has retained its close relationship with the sea and its traditional trades.
 The harbour remains the heart of the town, just as it has been for centuries.